-Both acquisitions support our proven skill-set in being able to integrate people into our culture, and empower people to operate more effectively for their clients through a scalable and efficient operating platform.
+Both acquisitions support CTM's proven competency in being able to integrate people into our culture, and empower people to operate more effectively for their clients through a scalable and efficient operating platform.

-The business has continued to invest in its service offering and during the year, introducing new products including assist-u and u-track, as well as enhanced functionalities in CTM's core operating systems, which is integral to the continued success of the business moving forward.
+The business has continued to invest in its service offering and, during the year, introduced new products, including u-control and u-explore, Ticketbank, pre-trip approval, as well as enhanced functionalities in CTM's core operating systems, which is integral to the continued success of the business moving forward.
+As well, the Company rolled out RTM (Resource Travel Management), a Resource industry focused tailored offering.